 At Hull York Medical School, the following topics are typically covered in Medicine interview questions:

-1. Know the weighting of the different parts of your MMI
+Know the weighting of different parts of your MMI

 Your MMI at Hull York will be split into different sections:

 This gives you an indication of what you will face at your MMI and the importance of each section.
-All these stations are quite different to each other so make sure you would be comfortable in any of these situations and answering relevant questions.
+All of these stations are different from each other.
+So, make sure you are comfortable in any of these situations to answer relevant questions.

-2. Know how Hull York use your personal statement
+Know how Hull York uses your Personal Statement

-Hull York read all personal statements, but you are not scored on it.
-However, your personal statement will likely cover topics such as medical-related experience and personal attributes, which you may be asked about at your MMI, so it can be a useful starting point for interview preparation.
+Hull York reads all Personal Statements, but you are not scored on it.
+However, your Personal Statement should cover topics such as work experience and personal attributes, which you may be asked about at your MMI, so it can be a useful starting point for interview preparation.

-Hull York have a group exercise as part of the interviews, which is quite unique.
-The assessors here will want to see how effectively you work in a group and communicate.
-The course at Hull York includes problem-based learning, which is group-based, so it’s important you are comfortable working in a group, both for interview and for the actual course.
+Hull York uses a group exercise as part of the interviews.
+The assessors will want to see how effectively you work in a group and communicate.
+The course at Hull York includes problem-based learning (PBL), which is group-based, so it’s important that you are comfortable working in a group, both for the interview and for the actual course.

-If you are not used to doing group work, I would recommend trying to get some friends together and doing an activity/ discussion together.
+If you are not used to doing group work, get some friends together and do an activity/ discussion together.
 This will help you feel more relaxed in this setting.

-One of the stations is a 10-minute interview with 2 interviewers on issues in medicine.
-They may ask up to 3 questions and you will be expected to give detailed responses.
-Make sure you are able to give clear detailed answers and are able to justify any opinions you give.
+One of the stations is a 10-minute interview with two interviewers on issues in Medicine.
+They may ask up to three questions.
+Make sure you are able to give clear, detailed answers and are able to justify any opinions you give.

-The questions probably won’t have right/wrong answers so it’s important you can explain your answers.
-The issues in medicine interview might be based around current hot topics such as junior doctor contracts and the role of public health campaigns.
+The questions probably won’t have right/wrong answers.
+It’s important that you can explain your answers.
+The issues might be based on current hot topics, such as the role of public health campaigns.